 Packing.
 Shipping.
 Returns.
 If the thought of adding these processes to your business makes you shy away from e-commerce, there’s good news.
 There are tons of resources and services to help micro, small and medium-sized companies like yours take on these tasks.
 The time is now to lace up, get your game on and make your company more competitive and resilient through these challenging times and beyond.

-If you’ve been reading the other blogs and articles in this e-commerce series and watched EDC’s on-demand webinar, Get digital: How to up your e-commerce game, then you already know how critical it is for companies of all sizes, especially brick-and-mortar stores, to push forward with online expansion.
+If you’ve been reading the other blogs and articles in this e-commerce series, then you already know how critical it is for companies of all sizes, especially brick-and-mortar stores, to push forward with online expansion.

 But e-commerce isn’t just about finding new markets and increasing sales.
 The companies who thrive in this world will be those that meet the new demands of the COVID-19 consumer.
 During the pandemic, consumers’ buying habits changed; they’ve experienced the many benefits and conveniences of online shopping, and they have new expectations for shopping in the future—even once the pandemic wanes.